The Annual and Spring Meetings

 When, where, and who?

-The 2013 Annual Meetings of the Boards of Governors of the IMF and the World Bank Group will be held in Washington, D.C. in October 11–13.
+The 2017 Annual Meetings of the Boards of Governors of the IMF and the World Bank Group will be held in Washington, D.C., during the week of October 9-15.
 The Board of Governors for each institution consists of one governor from each of the institutions’ member countries, typically the finance minister, central bank governor, or minister of development.
 During the Annual Meetings, the Boards of Governors decide on major policy issues related to the future work of the two institutions, which are subsequently implemented by their respective Executive Boards.